jncox/cloud-init-lab-devmktg/contents/lab.rst

 Overview
 --------

-**Estimated time to complete: 15-60 MINUTES**
+**Estimated time to complete: 30-60 MINUTES**

 The Nutanix Cloud-Init Quick Lab will cover a few key points.

 - Cloud-Init intro
 - Preparing your cluster for Cloud-Init based VM deployments
-- Deployment of a CentOS 7 based development environment bootstrapped with Cloud-Init
+- Deployment of a CentOS 7 based environment bootstrapped with Cloud-Init

 This lab was written in May 2019 with the following Nutanix software versions: